 We post all the time about how much we value Delta SkyMiles, even when others don’t.
-This isn’t one of those posts.
+But this isn’t one of those posts.

-We get that Delta’s frequent flyer program has some major shortcomings, especially the lack of an award chart and the constantly changing prices for award flights.
+Delta’s frequent flyer program has some major shortcomings – especially the lack of an award chart and the constantly changing prices for award flights.
 But as Delta flyers based in Minneapolis-St. Paul (MSP), our least favorite part about SkyMiles is a little different.
 We call it The Hub Penalty.